Pahheb/CN-Lr-2024/README.md

 |---------|------------------|---------------|:------:|
 | `A`     | `10.0.A.0/24`    | `10.0.0.A`    | 1      |

 The metrics are used to set the priority of each route.
-By default, it's `1` (max priority), and it's recommended to set the secondary routes to the number of hops between the origin and the destination `2` (you can leave the rest empty).
+By default, it's `1` (max priority), and it's recommended to set the secondary routes to the number of hops between the origin and the destination (`2` in these cases) (you can leave the rest empty).

 Let's configure the tables (for each router `RX`, each entry in the routing table)